 |Chile & Argentina||San Pedro de Atacama | Atacama desert | Valparaiso | Santiago | Mendoza | Buenos Aires||4 - 6 Weeks||If you have more time to backpack South America this is the perfect route for you.
 Great for adventure travelers and hitchhiking/ camping.
 Travel slower and on a budget, seeing the most amazing spots of each country.|

-HOW TO GET TO SOUTH AMERICA: There are several airlines for you to choose from, depending on your departure location.
-The best way to start your South America backpacking route is to fly to a large city.
-I recommend you browse and compare prices for the BEST DEAL with Expedia or Skyscanner to find the best options for flights.
+HOW TO GET TO SOUTH AMERICA: There are several airlines for you to choose from, it depends on your departure and final destinations, I recommend flying to a large city.
+In order to find the best prices, you can browse and compare the best deals with Expedia or Skyscanner

 GROUP & PRIVATE TOURS: Group or private tours are also great options, especially for some activities.
-A safe and great option I recommend is to book through Get Your Guide, as they have many options for tours, and you can plan and book ahead.
+A safe and great option I recommend is to book through Viator or Get Your Guide, as they have many options for tours and you can plan and book ahead.

 ACCOMMODATIONS: You can find a large range of accommodations from a budget hostel or basic hotel to a large hotel chain.
-Make sure you book your accommodations from a reliable source, where you can also make cancelations within 24-hours – Booking.com is my first option, and I recommend it because of the thousands of reliable options.
+Make sure you book your accommodation from a reliable source, where you can also make cancelations within 24-hours.
+I recommend using Booking.com because of the thousands of reliable options.

 SAFETY: Backpacking in South America is safe, as long as you pre-plan your route.
 Have a plan on where you will stay, what transportation will you take, and places you want to visit.
 Also, leave your jewelry at home, and watch your electronics closely.